-The advancement of product candidates which may benefit from the iBioLaunchTM platform is also a key element of our strategy.
-We believe that selecting and developing products which individually have substantial commercial value and are representative of classes of pharmaceuticals that can be successfully produced using the iBioLaunchTM technology will allow us to maximize the near and longer term value of our technology.
-To realize this result, we believe that we should seek to advance designated product candidates through the preclinical stage required for submission of Investigational New Drug Applications and, in some instances, early stage clinical development.
+The advancement of iBioLaunchTM-derived and iBioModulatorTM-enhanced product candidates is a key element of our strategy.
+We believe that selecting and developing products which individually have substantial commercial value and are representative of classes of pharmaceuticals that can be successfully produced using either or both of our technology platforms will allow us to maximize the near and longer term value of each platform while exploiting individual product opportunities.
+To realize this result, we are currently advancing designated product candidates through the preclinical phase of development and undertaking the studies required for submission of Investigational New Drug Applications, or INDs.
+The most advanced product candidate we are currently internally advancing through preclinical IND enabling studies is a proprietary recombinant protein, IBIO-CFB03, for treatment of idiopathic pulmonary fibrosis, systemic sclerosis, and potentially other fibrotic diseases.
+To the extent that we anticipate the opportunity to realize additional value, we may elect to further the development of this or other product candidates through the early stages of clinical development before seeking to license the product candidate to other industry participants for late stage clinical development and if successful, commercialization.

 On August 25, 2014, the Company entered into a common stock purchase agreement with Aspire Capital Fund, LLC, an Illinois limited liability company (referred to below as "Aspire Capital"), which provides that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$10.0 million of shares of the Company's common stock over the approximately 24-month term of the purchase agreement.
 In consideration for entering into the purchase agreement, following the approval of the issuance of the shares by NYSE MKT, Aspire Capital received 681,818 shares of the Company's common stock as a commitment fee.
-In addition, on September 19, 2014 following approval of the issuance of the shares by NYSE MKT, Aspire Capital purchased 1,136,354 shares of common stock for \$500,000 pursuant to the terms of the purchase agreement.
+In addition, on September 19, 2014, following approval of the issuance of the shares by NYSE MKT, Aspire Capital purchased 1,136,354 shares of common stock for \$500,000 pursuant to the terms of the purchase agreement.